uclaacm/hack-tooling-series/session-4-latex/README.md

 packages that came installed.

 To use a package, we use the command `\usepackge{name}`.
-One of the package that provides a lot of math related functionalities is called `amsmath`.
+One of the package that provides a lot of math related functionalities is called `amsmath` named after the American Mathematical Society.

 ```tex
 \documentclass{article}